-Join David Gassner for an in-depth discussion in this video Adding a simple code snippet, part of Flash Professional CS5: Code Snippets and Templates in Depth.
+Join David Gassner for an in-depth discussion in this video Adding a simple code snippet, part of Flash Professional CS5: Code Snippets and Templates.

 For your first code snippet, choose something very simple.
 I'm going to demonstrate the use of one of the simplest code snippets that simply adds a stop command into the Timeline to stop any existing animations.
 For this demonstration, I'll use a preexisting file that's available from the Exercise Files folder.
 If you have access to the Exercise Files, go to the Exercise Files folder, and then to the subfolder Ch01_SimpleSnippets.
 Then open the file SimpleSnippet.fla.

 This presentation has multiple layers.
 Most of the layers have static, graphical, or movie clip object.
 This layer named bike has a motion tween.
 The motion tween causes a movie clip symbol to travel across the screen from right to left.
 The movie clip symbol itself has a frame-by-frame animation in its Timeline.
 I'll test the movie by pressing Ctrl+ Enter on Windows or Command+Enter on Mac.
 You'll see that the biker crosses the screen over and over again, traveling from right to left.

 Now I want to add a stop command in the first frame of the movie.
 This is a simple snippet.
 It will execute when the playhead gets to the frame that contains the code.
 So before adding the snippet, I'll place the playhead in frame number 1 of the Timeline.
 Notice that its position by default.
 Then I'll go to the menu and choose Window > Code Snippets.
 I'll go to Timeline Navigation, and then I'll double-click Stop at this Frame.
 That causes two results.